Practice Updates for Midwives

 (Joint Statement between UK Royal College of Midwives and Royal College of Obstetricians and Gynaecologists) August 2011.
 To read statement click here (PDF)

-New Cervical Cancer Screening Recommendations (March 2012) from the USPSTF & the ACS
+New Pap/HPV/Cervical Cancer Screening Recommendations from the ASCCP, USPSTF & the ACS

 In March 2012, the U.S. Preventive Services Task Force (USPSTF) and the American Cancer Society (ACS) released final versions of their new recommendations on screening for cervical cancer.
 Although there were some differences in the draft recommendations of these two organizations, final guidelines are in agreement on these points: